josephsnyder/doc-test/Documentation/RunningandUploadingTests.rst

      Submission successful
   Errors while running CTest

 This method of running the tests through CTest is the same for either environment, as are the tests that are created.
 Test creationt is done by gabbing each package name from the OSEHRA Code base folder.
 This forms the name of the test and the routines that are contained inside the package.
-This is done automatically, so as more packages are added to the code base overt time, the amount of XINDEX tests will grow accordingly.
+This is done automatically, so as more packages are added to the code base over time, the amount of XINDEX tests will grow accordingly.

 **Note For Linux Users:**